Tag Archives: gso

 Finding Your Meeting Registration Number (UID)

-The DCIG Website List UIDs for Most Meetings
+The DCIG Website lists UIDs for all meetings

 Use the Tag Box and select your meeting day and check for the UID after the Postcode or Zoom link.